You are here

 - Individual Shared Responsibility (Also Known as Individual Mandate)

-Starting in 2014, the Individual Shared Responsibility provision of the Affordable Care Act means that each individual must have basic health insurance coverage (known as minimum essential coverage), qualify for an exemption, or pay a fee when filing a federal income tax return.
-Individuals will not have to pay the fee (also known as an individual shared responsibility payment or individual mandate) if coverage is unaffordable, if they spend less than three consecutive months without coverage, or if they qualify for an exemption for several other reasons, including hardship and religious beliefs.
+Effective January 1, 2014, the Individual Shared Responsibility provision of the Affordable Care Act means that each individual must have basic health insurance coverage (known as minimum essential coverage), qualify for an exemption, or pay a fee when filing a federal income tax return.
+Individuals will not have to pay the fee (also known as an individual shared responsibility payment ) if coverage is unaffordable, if they spend less than three consecutive months without coverage, or if they qualify for an exemption for several other reasons, including hardship and religious beliefs.
 The fee in 2014 is calculated one of two ways.
 You’ll pay whichever of these amounts is higher: